6 Easy Tips for Narrowing Your Content Strategy for a Local Focus

-Pay close regard to the local environment, culture, economic activities, among others.
+Pay close attention to the local environment, culture, economic activities, among others.

 Get Local Backlinks

 When local focus businesses link to your website, search engines value your content and rank you higher.
 Therefore, the more backlinks your website gets, the higher your ranking on search engines.
-But how do I get other businesses to link to my website?
+But how do you get other businesses to link to your website?